 - In addition to the above list of schools, TPF agrees to an allocation for the District staff to fund student emergencies for any referral from any of the District's schools during the rollout.
 The amount is identified in Exhibit B, the Budget. - TPF and the District agree that funds will be distributed for eligible items only.
 The District agrees to use its best judgment in determining the intent and spirit of the word 'emergency'.
 The District will use its best judgment when determining whether to fund true emergencies when there is a question of whether the request is eligible or not. - The list of eligible and ineligible items is listed in Exhibit C. - Any District employee, parent or student may refer a student for emergency one-time funding.
 Students needing emergency funding may self-select without referral. - All requests for \$500.00 or more will require the approval from the school Principal and Student Services staff. - District social workers and counselors will either (i) approve disbursement of funds, (ii) disapprove disbursement of funds, or (iii) seek further recommendation from the school nurse, social worker, teacher, principal, etc. - District staff (specifically Cafeteria Supervisors) are the only persons on school campuses with knowledge on which students qualify for free/reduced lunch.
 TPF acknowledges that funds may be spent on all students at rollout schools and relies on District staff to use their best judgment in determining true emergencies and need. - Rollout schools will access funds through a line item in their budgets.
 Student emergency expenses will be paid for with District Purchase Cards issued to Social Workers, supplemented by cash when the Purchase card cannot be used.
 The District has the flexibility to use other payment methods during the rollout period to fund student emergencies as long as the methods are accepted by the District and within the established Budget. - District social workers and counselors will coordinate with school bookkeepers to ensure expenses are entered into the District's accounting system for reporting to TPF. - The District has established an on-line reporting form for each student emergency funding request.
 The on-line form is linked to a report that tabulates information that TPF and the District agree will assist in assessing the program.
 The District will keep the electronic reporting system during the rollout and may make improvements.

-Limited personnel at the District will have access to the report to protect student privacy. - The District will provide TPF with written reports, which shall be delivered to TPF not more than thirty (30) days following the end of each grading period. - The District will provide TPF verbal updates on an "as requested by TPF" basis.
-TPF agrees it will not make unreasonable requests to the District. - Each Report shall (i) detail the manner in which proceeds from any Payments made hereunder have been allocated from the closing date of the prior Report (or from the date of this Agreement in the case of the first Accounting) through a closing date of thirty (30) days before the due date of the Report, (ii) reflect any divergence from the Budget, (iii) include a statement that all affirmative obligations under this Agreement have been met.
+Limited personnel at the District will have access to the report to protect student privacy. - The District will provide TPF with one written report, which shall be delivered to TPF no later than December 15, 2011.
+The reporting requirements may change by mutual consent. - The District will provide TPF verbal updates on an "as requested by TPF" basis.
+TPF agrees it will not make unreasonable requests to the District. - Each Report shall (i) detail the manner in which proceeds from any Payments made hereunder have been allocated from the closing date of the prior Report (or from the date of this Agreement in the case of the first Accounting) through November 15, 2011, (ii) reflect any divergence from the Budget, (iii) include a statement that all affirmative obligations under this Agreement have been met.
 In furtherance of the parties mutual goal of learning from the shared experience created through this Agreement, each Report also shall set forth the reflections and observations of the District regarding the goals, dynamics, successes, failures and recommended changes of the Program for the period covered by the Report.